 The IntenC Programme (Intensified Cooperation) served to provide funding for bilateral research projects which led to a lasting improvement in R&D relations between the partners and in particular to the promotion of young scientists.

 The intensification of cooperation between German and Turkish research and business stakeholders was supported under the “2+2” project funding programme.
 The selected R&D projects involved at least one German and one Turkish research institution or university as well as one German and one Turkish commercial company.

 A joint declaration on the deepening of research and innovation cooperation was signed at the opening event of the 2014 German-Turkish Year of Research, Education and Innovation.
 The Turkish-German University (TDU) in Istanbul officially opened in the same year.

 The first 120 students enrolled in three bachelor and three master degree programmes in the winter semester 2013/14.
 The university has five faculties: law, natural sciences, economics, art and social sciences and engineering.
 Almost 2500 students are currently enrolled at the TDU, of which around 1100 are completing a one-year language course at the university’s foreign languages centre.
 In January 2020, Turkish President Recep Tayyip Erdoğan and Federal Chancellor Angela Merkel opened a new campus in Istanbul.

-In addition, the German-Turkish Advanced ICT Research Centre (GT-ARC) was established with branches in Berlin and Istanbul.
-The Centre is supported by German and Turkish industry and is embedded in the Federal Government's High-Tech Strategy.
+In 2012, the German-Turkish Advanced ICT Research Centre (GT-ARC) was established with branches in Berlin and Istanbul.
+The centre is supported by the German and Turkish business community and is embedded in the Federal Government's High-Tech Strategy.